Microbule/microbule/json.md

 }
 ```

+Likewise, when calling *getPerson()*, Microbule will generate the the JSON response body using the same format.

 ## Customizing GSON

 By default, GSON can do a pretty good job transforming your objects to/from JSON.
 There are some times, however, when you will want to customize how GSON handles certain types of fields.
 In order to do that, you must implement a *GsonBuilderCustomizer*: